mlengy/photo-pre-process/README.md

 Invoke by running `pthree`.

-- `pthree rename` to batch rename photos using EXIF date and time data
+- `pthree rename` to batch rename photos using EXIF date and time data.
-- `pthree texif` to automatically generate human readable text EXIF data in different formats according to presets
+- `pthree texif` to automatically generate human readable text EXIF data in different formats according to presets.
-- `pthree exif` to automatically generate binary EXIF sidecar files
+- `pthree exif` to automatically generate binary EXIF sidecar files.
-- `pthree process` as a shortcut to do all three above actions at the same time
+- `pthree process` as a shortcut to do all three above actions at the same time.

 For more information, run `pthree --help`.